 By Malini Gopalakrishnan • 5 min read

 Just as the body needs exercise and activity to keep it healthy, agile and active, so does the brain need activities that exercise, sharpen and increase its capability.
 Children’s minds, being impressionable and still in the way of development, need this exercise even more than their adult counterparts.
-Through simple, fun activities and games you can keep your child’s mind stimulated and active.
-Keep the grey cells busy!!!

 Pretend play: You often see children play pretend games, playing house with the dolls or playing soldier combat games with G. I. Joe toys.
 These games are in fact very healthy for children’s mental development.
 Playing make-up games involves employing a great deal of imagination which on the outside looks cute.
 But, what looks to you like childish fun and games is actually hundreds of neurons working together to manipulate images, memories and alternative situations to create a world of make-believe.
 Even though the exact mechanism is not known, scientists believe that encouraging children’s imagination is one of the best therapies for brain development.

-Paper toss: Games and activities that work on the hand-eye coordination are extremely beneficial for children in their early years.
+Paper toss: Games and brain development activities for toddlers that work on the hand-eye coordination are extremely beneficial to children in their early years.
 A simple game of paper toss, with scrunched up paper (use old newspaper bits) and an empty bin are all you need.
 Keep the bin a reasonable distance away from your child and ask him to toss the paper balls into the bin.
 Watch how much he enjoys this zero-investment game as he develops better hand-eye coordination and better control.
 Games of this kind are also great for the visual-spatial skill of the brain as they help the child develop a better sense of his three-dimensional environment.

 So, get your toddler to have a whale of a time with these fun and engaging activities knowing that they will help sharpen the mental prowess of their little minds.